GoogleChrome/developer.chrome.com/site/en/blog/document-domain-setter-deprecation/index.md

 {% Aside 'warning' %}

-As we've [announced in January 2022](/blog/immutable-document-domain/), we are deprecating the `document.domain` setter in [Chrome 115](https://chromiumdash.appspot.com/schedule).
+As we've [announced in January 2022](/blog/immutable-document-domain/), we are deprecating the `document.domain` setter starting in [Chrome 115](https://chromiumdash.appspot.com/schedule).
 If your website relies on relaxing the same-origin policy via `document.domain`, your immediate action is required.

-Note that intending to set `document.domain` will fail silently.
+Note that using the `document.domain` setter (`document.domain = ...`) will not throw an exception.
+It will only cease to have an effect.

 Continue to read more about why this is changing or skip to [alternative code](#alternatives) you can implement.